Consulting-Manao/chimpdao-contracts/README_NFC.md

 - Using `force: true` to test signature recovery

 **Public Key Mismatch**
-- Recovery ID is automatically detected: server provides it if available, otherwise tries all possibilities (0-3)
+- Recovery ID defaults to 1 for Infineon chips
 - If mismatch persists, verify chip is Infineon SECORA Blockchain compatible
 - Frontend and contract must hash the same message